Rehoboam: Civil war

 Rehoboam went to war against the new Kingdom of Israel with a force of 180,000 soldiers.
-However, he was advised against fighting his brethren, and so returned to Jerusalem.
+However, he was advised against fighting his brethren and so returned to Jerusalem.
 The narrative reports that Israel and Judah were in a state of war throughout his 17-year reign.

 Egyptian invasion

 In the fifth year of Rehoboam's reign, Shishak, king of Egypt, brought a huge army and took many cities.
 According to Joshua, son of Nadav, the mention in 2 Chronicles 11, 6 sqq., that Rehoboam built fifteen fortified cities, indicates that the attack was not unexpected.
 The account in Chronicles states that Shishak marched with 1,200 chariots, 60,000 horsemen and troops who came with him from Egypt: Libyans, Sukkites, and Kushites.
 Shishak's armies captured all of the fortified towns leading to Jerusalem between Gezer and Gibeon.
-When they laid siege to Jerusalem, Rehoboam gave Shishak all of the treasures out of the temple as a tribute.
+When they laid siege to Jerusalem, Rehoboam gave Shishak all of the treasures of the temple as a tribute.
 The Egyptian campaign cut off trade with south Arabia via Elath and the Negev that had been established during Solomon's reign.
 Judah became a vassal state of Egypt.

+This invasion is confirmed by records from the Bubastite Portal in Karnak and another archaeological find.
+Shishak is generally identified with the Egyptian pharaoh Shoshenq I, who invaded Judah.
+One of the most difficult issues in identifying Shishak with Shoshenq I is the biblical statement that "King Shishak of Egypt attacked Jerusalem.
+He seized the treasures of the Lord's temple and the royal palace", whereas the Bubastite Portal lists do not include Jerusalem or any city from central Judea among the surviving names in the list of Shoshenq's conquests.

 Succession

 Rehoboam had 18 wives and 60 concubines.
 They bore him 28 sons and 60 daughters.
-His wives included Mahalath, the daughter of Jerimoth the son of David, and Abihail, the daughter of Eliab the son of Jesse.
+His wives included his cousin Mahalath, the daughter of Jerimoth the son of David, and Abihail, the daughter of Eliab the son of Jesse.
 His sons with Mahalath were Jeush, Shemariah, and Zaham.
-After Mahalath he married his cousin Maacah, daughter of Absalom, David's son.
+After Mahalath he married his cousin Maacah, daughter (or grand-daughter) of Absalom, David's son.
 His sons with Maacah were Abijam, Attai, Ziza, and Shelomith.
 The names of his other wives, sons and all his daughters are not given.

 Rehoboam reigned for 17 years.
-When he died he was buried beside his ancestors in Jerusalem.
-He was succeeded by his son Abijam.
+When he died, he was buried beside his ancestors in Jerusalem.
+He was succeeded by his son Abijah.

+Historicity

+Extrabiblical evidence for a stable monarchy in Judah during Rehoboam’s reign is scarce, with minimal interest from Shoshenq I and little indication of significant political or economic activity in the region.
+The similar names of Jeroboam and Rehoboam, along with historical inconsistencies and narrative elements, suggest that their biblical portrayal may be a constructed retrojection.